 On January 8, 2018, we entered into a licensing agreement with Medison Pharma Ltd. Under the terms of the agreement, Medison has the exclusive rights to distribute and market apabetalone in Israel.
-Resverlogix is eligible to receive from Medison, ascending double digit royalties based on future net sales of the product in the region.
-If certain sales milestones are reached total royalty payments are estimated to potentially reach in excess of US\$100 million over the entire patent life in the region.
-Medison will be responsible for all regulatory, sales and marketing costs for apabetalone in the Israel region.
+Resverlogix is eligible to receive from Medison, ascending double digit royalties based on future net sales of the product in the licensed territory.
+If certain sales milestones are reached total royalty payments are estimated to potentially reach in excess of US\$100 million over the entire patent life in the licensed territory.
+Medison will be responsible for all regulatory, sales and marketing costs for apabetalone in the licensed territory.